dobots/scenario_runner/scenarios/README.md

 The necessary steps to create your own scenario will be familiar from the `bt_demo` tutorial.
 We need to follow the same steps as we did already in the first tutorial (https://github.com/dobots/scenario_runner/tree/main/bt_demo#3-create-the-source-files-to-check-battery-level)

 ### 1. Create an xml description.
-I would suggest to copy the [spawn_multiple.xml](https://github.com/dobots/scenario_runner/blob/main/scenarios/xml/spawn_multiple.xml) file.
+I would suggest copying the [spawn_multiple.xml](https://github.com/dobots/scenario_runner/blob/main/scenarios/xml/spawn_multiple.xml) file.
 Then try to modify it slightly and save it under a new name.

 ### 2. Create a .cpp file.
 We need to create a .cpp file which will read the xml description, load the functions, and execute the behaviour tree.
-For this step I would suggest to copy the [spawn_multiple.cpp](https://github.com/dobots/scenario_runner/blob/main/scenarios/src/spawn_multiple.cpp) file.
+For this step, I would suggest to copy the [spawn_multiple.cpp](https://github.com/dobots/scenario_runner/blob/main/scenarios/src/spawn_multiple.cpp) file.
 Then modify the name of the xml file to load your own xml description.
 >**Note:** If you would like to use additional behaviour tree nodes in your xml file, you need to include their functions in your .cpp file, and register them in the main part of the .cpp file.